anoma/nspec/docs/arch/node/engines/mempool_worker_behaviour.juvix.md

       lockingShards := Set.fromList (map fst (List.filter \{lock := KVSLockAcquiredMsg.timestamp (snd lock) == txNum} locks));
   in Set.isSubset neededShards lockingShards;

-terminating
-findMaxConsecutiveLocked
+-- Finds the highest transaction fingerprint N such that all transactions with fingerprints 1..N -- have acquired all their necessary locks of the specified type (read or write).
+This represents -- the "safe point" up to which shards can process transactions without worrying about missing locks. terminating findMaxConsecutiveLocked
   (isWrite : Bool)